 mouse_scroll_value = weapon_change_number

 Now the scroll value will be changed with the keyboard input.
-If we did not change this, the scroll value will be out of sync.
-If the scroll wheel is out of sync, scrolling forwards or backwards would not transition to the next/last weapon, but rather the next/last weapon the scroll wheel changed to.
+If we did not change this, the scroll value would be out of sync.
+If the scroll wheel were out of sync, scrolling forwards or backwards would not transition to the next/last weapon, but rather the next/last weapon the scroll wheel changed to.